righter83/PyHIBP-API/README.md

-# PyHIBP API E-Mail Address List Scanner
+# PyHIBP API E-Mail Address List or single account Scanner
-With this little script you can check a list of E-Mail Addressess if they have been powned.
+With this little script you can check a single or a list of E-Mail Addressess if they have been powned.
 The source check is done via the HaveIbeenPowned APIv3

 ### Requirements